-The palatine tonsils sit in the back of the throat and are made up of lymphatic tissue.
-Along with the pharyngeal, tubal, and the lingual tonsils, they act as a defence against possible infections.
+The palatine or faucial tonsils, commonly known as just tonsils, sit in the back of the throat and consist of lymphatic tissue.
+Along with the pharyngeal, tubal, and lingual tonsils, they defend against possible infections.

 The palatine tonsils are oval-shaped lymphatic tissue located at both sides of the back of the throat.